Scottish engineer hails £4.8m backing for acquisition of English business

 A SCOTTISH welding and cutting company has hailed the multi-million-pound acquisition of a quality control business based south of the Border.

-WB Alloy, headquartered in Glasgow, has expanded its operations through acquiring a 50 per cent interest in TVC, an English data and welding inspection business, after receiving facilities from Barclays totalling £4.8 million.
+WB Alloys, headquartered in Glasgow, has expanded its operations through acquiring a 50 per cent interest in TVC, an English data and welding inspection business, after receiving facilities from Barclays totalling £4.8 million.

 The expansion will take the business to a £25m turnover by the end 2024, and will increase its headcount by 15 to 58.